Wednesday Morning

 View Event →

-42. German Intermediate
+39. German Intermediate Level

 This class may be considered B1 level according to the CEFR.
 This means you'll be able to talk about most topics at least in simple language, construct more complicated sentences, listen to longer audio clips, and start explaining new vocabulary mostly in German.
 Most explanations by the teacher are in German.
-If you are not sure whether this class is right for you, try this placement test: https://learngerman.dw.com/de/übung-3/1-36782618/e-36783167 and/or contact the instructor via email (deutsch2henrike@gmail.com)
+If you are not sure whether this class is right for you, try this placement test: https://learngerman.dw.com/de/einstufungstest-b1/l-36782618 and/or contact the instructor via email (deutsch2henrike@gmail.com)

 Ich helfe gerne!
 Bis bald!
 Ich freu' mich drauf!